MonoTech01/Networking-Labs/ACLs/Configure_Extended_ACLs _Scenario_1.md

 ## Part 2: Extended Named ACL
+### Configure an ACL to permit HTTP access and ICMP from PC2 LAN.
 ### Create
+Named ACLs start with the "ip" keyword.
-a named ACL called 'HTTP_ONLY'
+A named ACL called 'HTTP_ONLY'

 R1(config)# ip access-list extended HTTP_ONLY